ignacio-alonso/xlsx-stream-reader/README.md

 -------
 The row reader currently returns stored values for formulas (these are normally available) and does not calculate the formula itself.
-As time permits the row handler will be more capable but was enough for currrent purposes (loading values from large worksheets fast)
+As time permits the row handler will be more capable but was enough for current purposes (loading values from large worksheets fast)

 Inspiration

 -----------
+The project originated as a fork of [xlsx-stream-reader], to address some issues encountered while using it.
+The package was no longer maintained and forks were not being merged anymore, so we decided to create a new package instead.

 Need a simple XLSX file streaming reader to handle large excel sheets but only one available/compatible was by guyonroche/exceljs.
 The stream reader module at the time was unfinished/unusable and rewrite attempts exposed column shifting I